benadelm/BatchSED/README.md

 # Output

 The output file is a UTF-8 plain text file with every line corresponding to one pair of input files from the comparison plan.
-The lines contain the follwing fields, separated by tabulator characters (U+0009):
+The lines contain the following fields, separated by tabulator characters (U+0009):

 1. index of the first input file
 2. index of the second input file